Pityubak/Founder/README.md

 # Founder
-Liberator's submodul.
+Liberator's submodule.
 It create instance from class.